5cover/psdc/docs/Scratch.md

 We can start from a list of most common syntax errors in similar languages, but let's implement panic mode first.

 Another advantage of error productions that i see is the ability to provide alternative errors that the parser cannot detect on its own.
-For example, forgetting the effective parameter mode :
+For example, forgetting the actual parameter mode :

 ```text
 proc(5);